hub-cap/roundabout/README.markdown

   github's API rate limits incoming requests, so there's no point in increasing this over 1.
 If it becomes possible to get a higher throughput on requests per second, here's where you'd configure it.
-### default_branch: string
-  The default branch to pull from / push to.
-Most likely this will be master but it can vary
 ## pylint
   This is an optional configuration option.
 ### modules: array of strings